arobirosa/learn-bulgarian-flashcard-creator/flashcardCreator/README.md

 ## Limitations

 * Only irregular forms which are in the [grammar dictionary](https://rechnik.chitanka.info/w) are identified
 * You have to enter your own vocabulary.
-If you want to spare time by creating the deck, you can use [Ankiweb's decks with Bulgarian vocabulary](https://ankiweb.net/shared/decks?search=bulgarian)
+If you want to spare time by using my flashcards, you can use [Ankiweb's decks with Bulgarian vocabulary](https://ankiweb.net/shared/decks?search=bulgarian)

 # Getting stated